kiko1004/game_theory/readme.md

 # What is this project about

 This is a game theory simulation.
+Designed for teaching students OOP.

 # How to use?